nea89o/Firmament/docs/How to release.md

 # How to create a release

+There is a release script to automate some of these actions.

 - Bump the version on gradle.properties
 - Create a tag with that same version (without `v` prefix, please)
 - Create a changelog based on
-  `git log --pretty=' - %s' --grep '[no changelog]' --invert-grep --fixed-strings oldversion..newversion | tac`, while filtering out commits that should not be in the changelog.
+  `git log --pretty='- %s' --grep '[no changelog]' --invert-grep --fixed-strings oldversion..newversion | tac`, while filtering out commits that should not be in the changelog.
 - Upload to [GitHub](https://github.com/romangraef/Firmament/releases/new)
 - Upload to [Modrinth](https://modrinth.com/mod/firmament/versions)